Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Introduction

-Comparing with existing literature, our work has the following distinctive features and makes several contributions to causal inference literature.
-Firstly, we present a one-step weighted least squares estimation for each ratio-structured nuisance function when sequentially constructing the SIO estimator.
-This is superior to the intuitive manner by separately estimating the conditional expectations in the numerator and denominator through series regression, because our one-step approach mitigates the potential risk of extreme values emerging in the estimation process, thereby improving robustness and the finite-sample performance of the SIO estimator.
-Secondly, we formally establish the asymptotic theory for the proposed estimator, which is technically challenging, because nuisances are intertwined and the impact of the ill-posedness accumulates and influences all subsequent estimates.
-In order to achieve the requisite convergence rate for establishing asymptotic normality, we firstly introduce a weaker pseudo-metric, allowing the estimator of the weight to converge to its true value at a rate faster than $n^{-1/4}$ under this metric.
-Then we introduce a representer to depict the cumulative influence in the iterative outward estimation process and derive the influence function of the parameter of interest and establish its asymptotic normality.
-Thirdly, we demonstrate that the proposed estimator is locally efficient in the sense that it attains the semiparametric efficiency bound under the shadow variable model.
-By comparing our result with the semiparametric efficiency bound proposed by \cite{TchetgenTchetgenShpitser2012} for complete data, we quantify the efficiency loss due to data missingness.
-It offers heuristic insights into the impact of data missingness on causal mediation analysis.
-Finally, the estimation of the asymptotic variance is not straightforward because the influence function involves additional unknown functions relying on missing covariates.
-We establish the identifiability of the unknown functions by expressing them as ratios of observed conditional expectations.
-Then we introduce a one-step approach for estimating the ratios.
-This facilitates the inference of natural direct and indirect effects as well as the total effect.
+Third, we establish the semiparametric efficiency theory for the proposed estimator, which is technically challenging because the nuisances are intertwined and ill-posedness accumulates, influencing all subsequent estimates.
+While \citet{MiaoLiuLiTchetgenTchetgenGeng2024} also studied semiparametric efficiency for nonignorable missing data, their analysis focuses on settings with a single missing outcome and relies on a parametric specification of the odds ratio function.
+In contrast, we address the more complex problem of multivariate missing covariates under a fully nonparametric model, for which existing techniques and results are not directly applicable.
+To address these challenges, we first introduce a weaker pseudo-metric to achieve the requisite convergence rate for establishing asymptotic normality, allowing the weight estimator to converge to its true value faster than $n^{-1/4}$ under this metric.
+We then introduce a representer to capture the cumulative influence in the iterative outward estimation process, derive the influence function of the parameter of interest, and establish its asymptotic normality.
+We show that the proposed estimator is locally efficient, attaining the semiparametric efficiency bound under our shadow variable model.
+By comparing this bound with the one established by \cite{TchetgenTchetgenShpitser2012} for complete data, we quantify the efficiency loss due to missing data.
+It offers heuristic insights into the impact of missingness on causal mediation analysis.
+Moreover, we propose a cross-fitted debiased machine learning approach based on the efficient influence function, which accommodates flexible estimation methods that excel in high-dimensional settings while enabling valid statistical inference.